Dizux/alx-system_engineering-devops/0x01-shell_permissions/README.md

       11-Directories: Adds execute permissions to all subdirectories for owner, group owner and all users.
 Doesnt change files.
       12-More directories: Creates directory called 'my_dir' with 751 permissions in wd 13-Change group: Changes group owner of 'hello' file to group 'school'

+Advanced Tasks
+      100-Owner and group: Changes owner to wincent and group owner to staff all files and directories in wd 101-Symbolic links: Changes owner and group of _hello to vincent and staff respectively 102-If only: Changes owner of hello file to betty under condition that guillaume owns it 103-Star Wars: Play Starwars IV in terminal